davwillev/stopwatch/README.md

 - `store_format`: This can be one of the following:
   - `json`: Data is stored as a JSON string. `target` must be a _Text Box_ (without validation) or a _Notes Box_.
 This is the default store format.
   - `plain`: Data is stored in plain text. `target` must be a _Notes Box_.
 Additional configuration can be done in the `plain` object.
-  - `repeating`: Data is stored in the fields of a repeating form.
+  - `repeating`: Data is stored in the fields of a repeating form. `target` must exist and be a _Text Box_ without validation.

   For storage in repeating forms, the mapping of data items to fields must be set in the `capture_mapping` and `lap_mapping` objects, respectively.
 All fields must be on the same instrument.
 The exact storage format depends on the field type (see below).
 Plain text storage can be customized using the `plain_text` object.